 - 2-3 C chard, roughly chopped

 - Cook pasta in salted water.

 - While pasta cooks, heat skillet, and add oil.
-Add veggies (except chard) and seasonings.
+Add English peas through thyme.
 Cook over medium or medium-low heat, stirring occasionally, for 2 minutes.
 Add water.
 Cook 8 minutes more, stirring occasionally.